Auckland asked to pay for water from Waikato River

 "We're calling for an independent inquiry to help that understanding because the Waikato River now appears to be central to Auckland's future water needs," he said.

-Meanwile, Auckland's water lake storage level is sitting at 54.5 per cent today, up from 47.1 per cent last Thursday.
+Meanwhile, Auckland's water lake storage level is sitting at 54.5 per cent today, up from 47.1 per cent last Thursday.